chart21/mkdocs-hpmpc/docs/protocols.md

 ## Adding a new protocol

 The init protocol, actual protocol, and optional post protocol need to be defined in separate classes.
-Whether to implement a joint class for each party or separate classes for each party depends on the difference between the computation of each party.
+Whether it is useful to implement a joint class for all parties or a separate class for each party depends on the difference between the computation of each party.
 A minimal example requires implementing the following functions for the Init and the actual protocol.

 - `prepare_receive_from()` and `complete_receive_from()` to secretly share a value